Job losses, pay cuts and furloughs hit Omnicom, CEO tells staff in memo

 We are actively looking to move people into areas of our business that are growing, such as Omnicom Health Group.

-Omnicom’s executive leadership team, including our network and practice area CEOs, are reducing their salaries by a third, and I am waiving 100% of my salary, through the end of September.
+Omnicom’s executive leadership team, including our Network and Practice Area CEOs, are reducing their salaries by a third, and I am waiving 100 percent of my salary, through the end of September.

 We are eliminating discretionary costs and capital expenditures, wherever possible, including participation in award shows and industry events.